mailhexu/isomode/README.md

 ### Labeling Phonon Modes

-The `label_phbst_and_write` function and CLI can be used to label phonon modes from ABINIT PHBST calculations.
+The `label_phbst` function and CLI can be used to label phonon modes from ABINIT PHBST calculations.

 #### Python Function Usage